• Home

 Step 3 - Editorial Review

-• The announcement is factual
+• The information is correct

-• Disclosure requirements are included
+• Disclosures are included

 Step 4 - Publication